H432a/dynamic-memory-allocator/README.md

 ## Overview
 This project implements a dynamic memory allocator using linked lists in Python.
 It includes features for memory allocation, freeing, merging of free blocks, and visualization of memory blocks in a web interface.

+I have used Data structures and Algorithms concepts to implement the same

 ## Features
 - **Dynamic Memory Allocation**: Efficiently allocates and frees memory blocks during runtime.
 - **Linked List Structure**: Uses a linked list to manage memory blocks, allowing for efficient allocation and deallocation.